 Despite being a passionate advocate for running to combat depression, anxiety, addiction and other mental health issues, Will is the first to admit that he’s not very good at it.
 But while we probably won’t see him competing at the Olympics any time soon, Will is confident his Dynamic Running Therapyis worthy of an Olympic Gold.
 Will is our first Fitness Ambassador.

 Mental Advisor Dr. Barry ConnellMBBS (London) M Soc Sci MRCPsych FHKCPsych FHKAM (Psychiatry) first arrived in Hong Kong in 1989 when he was working as a military psychiatrist for the British Army.
 He left the army for a private practice in the summer of 1990, treating Hong Kong’s wealthy circles and business entrepreneurs for the next 11 years.
-He then decided to take a career break and left Hong Kong for Europe to pursue different interests, appearing as an expert on Channel 4 in the UK and training as a chef in Paris.
+He then decided to take a career break and left Hong Kong for Europe to pursue different interests, appearing as an expert on Channel 4 television in the UK and then training as a chef in Paris, as you do.

 Eleven years later, he returned to Hong Kong, and the medical field, treating patients at the Central Health Medical Practice.
 As an expert, Barry’s not shied away from controversial topics like Why Psychopaths Make Good Business Leaders.
 He’s a regular talking head within the Hong Kong and international media and a guest on creative director Sadie Kaye’s RTHKdocumentaries Bipolar Express & As Bad As It Gets.